SABS Straddle Strategy

 SABS thesis for this straddle

-The market-implied 1-standard-deviation range for SABS extends from approximately $1.82 on the downside to $5.52 on the upside.
+The market-implied 1-standard-deviation range for SABS extends from approximately $1.20 on the downside to $6.60 on the upside.
 A SABS long straddle is a pure-volatility play: it profits when the underlying moves far enough from the strike in either direction to overcome the combined call plus put debit, regardless of direction.
+Current SABS IV rank near 46.68% is mid-range against its 1-year distribution, so the IV signal is neutral; the straddle thesis on SABS should anchor more to the directional view and the expected-move geometry.
 As a Healthcare name, SABS options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to SABS-specific events.

 SABS straddle positions are structurally neutral / high-volatility (long premium); the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
 SABS positions also carry Healthcare sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move SABS alongside the broader basket even when SABS-specific fundamentals are unchanged.
 Always rebuild the position from current SABS chain quotes before placing a trade.